The average hospital stay for a vaginal delivery is four nights. The average hospital stay for a caesarean section is five nights.

 You can experience vaginal bleeding for up to 6 weeks after birth.
 If you are concerned about the amount of bleeding or if you have associated abdominal pain, fevers or smelly discharge you should contact us.

-After you have gone home from hospital Dr Renée Verkuijl will see you usually at 6 weeks after the birth for a postnatal visit.
-This visit is to make sure you have recovered well from the birth, but also to discuss further contraception and need for PAP smears if needed.
-You can then also discuss any concerns that you may have regarding the birth of your baby, or any future pregnancies.
+After you have gone home from hospital, Dr Renee Verkuijl will see you usually 6 weeks after the birth for a postnatal visit.
+This visit is to make sure you have recovered well from the birth but also to discuss further contraception and cervical screening test if needed.
+You can then also discuss any concerns that you may have regarding the birth of your baby or any future pregnancies.